-Chad was born in Bakersfield, CA and started following Christ at an early age.
-He also grew up knowing he wanted to be a pilot.
-One day while flying solo for his private pilot license as a high school senior, Chad first felt the call toward mission aviation without even knowing it existed.
-That same year he served on a mission trip to Mexico and decided to commit his life to reaching others for Christ.
-The next year, at Embry-Riddle Aeronautical University in Prescott, AZ, he was first introduced to MAF, and the prospect of serving in mission aviation suddenly became a reality that he committed to working towards.
+Chad was born in Bakersfield, CA, and started following Christ at an early age.
+Ever since he was 5 he wanted to be a pilot.
+In high school, he earned his private pilot license and also sensed a call toward mission aviation.
+At Embry-Riddle Aeronautical University in Prescott, AZ, he was first introduced to MAF, and the prospect of serving in mission aviation became a reality.
 Upon graduation, Chad was commissioned as an officer in the U.S. Air Force.
-When his service was complete, Chad immediately dedicated his time and resources towards obtaining his FAA pilot and mechanic certificates.
+When his service was complete, he dedicated his time towards obtaining his FAA pilot and mechanic certificates.
 Additionally, thanks to the Lord’s provision, he gained real world experience working over two years as a full-time mechanic and part-time instructor at a flight school in Everett, WA.
-Chad holds Airframe & Powerplant mechanic certificates, as well as Commercial-Instrument, multi-engine and flight instructor ratings.
+Chad holds Airframe & Powerplant mechanic certificates, as well as Commercial-Instrument, Multi-Engine and Flight Instructor ratings.

 Jamie was raised by Christian parents in Tacoma, WA, and accepted Jesus at a young age.
-During high school she became very passionate regarding her walk with the Lord.
-The same year Chad felt God’s call, Jamie attended a mission conference and pledged to serve the Lord as a missionary (isn’t God so cool?).
+The same year Chad felt God’s call, Jamie attended a mission conference and pledged to serve the Lord as a missionary.
 Jamie met Chad during his service in the Air Force while she was in nursing school.
 Jamie is a registered nurse, specializing in pediatrics, with years of general and intensive care experience, and a deep passion for serving children and their families.
-While in the Democratic Republic of Congo (DRC), she ran a formula program for orphaned babies with the help of two Congolese nurses.
-Jamie also enjoys using her experience as an RN to help others within the MAF community.
-One of her spiritual gifts is hospitality and she joyfully likes to host, bake, serve, and encourage.
+While in the Democratic Republic of Congo (DRC), she ran a formula program for orphaned babies.
+Jamie also enjoys using her experience as an RN to help others within the MAF team, on top of utilizing her gift of hospitality to serve, host, and encourage her community